NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Pre_Release_QC.md

 ### Overview

 The GDC Pre-Release Data Admin Portal allows Pre-Release Data Portal admins to create and maintain Pre-Release Data Groups and associated projects, as well as grant appropriate access to users within these groups.
+To gain access to the Pre-Release Data Admin Portal please contact the GDC Helpdesk (support@nci-gdc.datacommons.io).

 [![GDC Pre-Release Data Portal Main Page](images/AWG_Admin.png)](images/AWG_Admin.png "Click to see the full image.")